Approved Destination Status (ADS) scheme

 - Maintaining the Australia-China tourism relationship through an annual China Tourism Dialogue where senior Australian and Chinese government officials meet to discuss a range of topics including the ADS scheme, visas, marketing and research.

-TA is responsible for marketing Australia to Chinese consumers and for working with OTOs to equip them with the knowledge and skills to create and sell high quality tour packages to Australia.
+Tourism Australia is responsible for marketing Australia to Chinese consumers and for working with OTOs to equip them with the knowledge and skills to create and sell high quality tour packages to Australia.

 DIBP is responsible for the immigration aspects of the scheme.
-DIBP is responsible for granting ADS visas and in conjunction with the China National Tourism Administration they approve OTOs to sell ADS tour packages and apply for ADS visas on the tourists’ behalf.
+DIBP is responsible for granting ADS visas and in conjunction with the China National Tourism Administration, they approve OTOs to sell ADS tour packages and apply for ADS visas on the tourists’ behalf.
 DIBP also assists Austrade to approve ITOs and tour guides to join the ADS scheme.

 Austrade welcomes applications from ITOs and tour guides to join the scheme at any time.
 Please visit the ITO or tour guide pages to access the application form.

 What is the ADS Advisory Panel?

 The ADS Advisory Panel meets twice a year to discuss the administration of the ADS scheme and initiatives to improve the scheme.
 Membership includes representatives from federal and state governments, industry associations and ITOs.

 The last ADS Advisory Panel meeting was on 22 March 2017.
 This was an out of session meeting focused on tour guides.
 You can download a copy of the communiqué (PDF) to see who attended and what was discussed.
 If you have any questions about the ADS Advisory Panel or the communiqué please contact the ADS unit.